 Hildegard of Bingen was a Renaissance woman, born some 300 years before the actual Renaissance.
-Any attempt to describe her in some familiar, confining way is quickly abandoned.
-Instead, we are compelled to describe her through her many contributions to humanity.
+Any attempt to describe her in some familiar, confining way, clearly falls short.
+Instead, we describe Hildegard through her many contributions to humanity.

 Hildegard of Bingen was…

-Hildegard of Bingen was a visionary, theologian, writer, composer, artist, healer, reformer, medical practitioner, prophet, and poet.
+Hildegard of Bingen was a visionary, theologian, writer, feminist, composer, artist, healer, reformer, medical practitioner, prophet, benedictine abbess, poet, and doctor of the church.
 Her body of work demonstrates a transcendent depth and breadth.
-Accordingly, she continues to inspire, challenge, and heal nearly 900 years later.
+Accordingly, she continues to inspire, challenge, and heal nearly 900 years after her life.

-It is this inspiration that we carry forward at Healthy Hildegard; a divine light that transcends theology, unites the human condition, and grounds us in the creative power she championed as the divine in all of us.
+We carry forward this inspiration at Healthy Hildegard; a divine light that transcends theology, unites the human condition, and grounds us in the creative power she championed as the divine spirituality in all of us.

 Saint Hildegard of Bingen

-Hildegard of Bingen spent her entire adult life as a nun of the Order of St. Benedict, never traveling beyond the Rhineland region of Germany.
-Yet her theological contributions would echo throughout the Catholic Church for close to a thousand years, culminating in her being canonized (official declaration of Sainthood) and named a Doctor of the Church by Pope Benedict XVI in 2012.
+Hildegard of Bingen spent her entire adult life as a benedictine nun of the Order of St. Benedict, never traveling beyond the Rhineland region of Germany (including Rupertsberg, Disibodenberg, and Eibingen).
+Yet her theological contributions continue to echo throughout the Catholic Church for close to a thousand years, culminating in her being canonized (official declaration of Sainthood) and named a Doctor of the Church by Pope Benedict XVI in 2012.

 Within the Catholic Church, one of the oldest institutions in the western world, only 36 people have been declared Doctors of the Church, placing her among the likes of St. Thomas Aquinas and other great minds of Western Civilization.

-Though she worked entirely within the confines of the Church during the middle ages, her contributions extend far beyond, instructing and inspiring concepts within natural medicine, developing new forms of music and opera, inspiring modern philosophy and psychology, contributing to diet and nutrition, and shaping modern theology.
+Though she worked entirely within the confines of the Church, during the middle ages, her contributions extend far beyond.
+Hildegard instructed and inspired concepts within holistic healing, developed new forms of music (symphonia) and opera (Ordo Virtutum, ), inspiring modern philosophy and psychology, contributing to diet and nutrition, and shaping modern theology.
 She also inspired the spiritual principle known as divine feminine, the dynamic creative force of the cosmos.

 A Life in Service, Suffering, and Salvation